misiektoja/instagram_monitor/docs/installation.md

 The `:z` suffix lets Docker relabel the mounted directory on hosts that use SELinux.
 If your Docker-compatible runtime reports that `:z` is invalid, remove only `:z` and keep the rest of the mount.

 The published image includes all core dependencies but not the optional Chromium browser extra.
-Firefox works inside a container because its cookie database can be mounted as a read-only file.
-Chrome, Brave and Chromium need the host password service to decrypt cookies.
-A container cannot use that service.
+Only Firefox sessions can be imported into a container, for the reason given under [Import Firefox into the Container Session](usage.md#import-firefox-into-the-container-session).

 <a id="install-with-docker-compose"></a>
 ### Install with Docker Compose